vietduc1441/vietduc1441.github.io/mxmfdiff.md

 - Overview bar so you can navigate to the changes faster.

-- Move microflows side by side.
+- Move microflows side by side. dd

 - Highlight associated microflow activities and their comparision.

 # 5. Roadmap
 We have many ideas in mind for the next version.
 Here are some of them:

 - Store username & apiKey so user doesn't have to reenter.
 - Compare microflows between different branches
 - Upload a microflow from local to compare
 - Compare microflows between different projects
 - Export microflow directly from the tool